-Package Manager - a package manager automates the process of installing, upgrading, configuring, and removing software, and the respective dependencies.
-This term often refers to package managers used by operating systems but for the sake of this review, I will be only using this term for web centric package managers.
+Package Manager - a package manager, automates the process of installing, upgrading, configuring, and removing software, and the respective dependencies.
+This term often refers to package managers used by operating systems, but for the sake of this review, I will be only using this term for web0centric package managers.
 Node Package Manager and Bower are the most popular package managers for front end developers.
-When a project requires installing libraries in order to run, these are often referred to as "dependencies".
+When a project requires installing libraries to run,these often are referred to as "dependencies."
 However, Bower and Node are not dependency managers. node.js is much more than a package manager.

 This has to be one of the biggest sanity checks for front end developers in the past 5 to 6 years.

 Auto-prefixing - Browsers often add features before they're an official CSS spec.
 The supported-but-not-official specification features would require a vendor prefix like -webkit-font-smoothing or for Firefox, -moz-osx-font-smoothing.
 Keeping track of these is a pain.
 Depending on your support configuration, writing a simple gradient such as:

 Will also generate all the browser prefixed code such as:

 This will ensure your code will work on older browsers that require prefixes and prepare for the day when prefixes aren't needed.
 This has to be one of the biggest sanity checks for front end developers in the past 5 to 6 years.
 Also, prefixing may become a thing of the past one day, as webkit announced that it was doing away with prefixes.